Glam metal: The rise of alternative rock

 By far and away the most significant factor in the decline of glam metal was the rise of alternative rock and grunge music.
-This included a wave of grunge bands from or around Seattle, such as Nirvana, Alice in Chains, Pearl Jam and Soundgarden.
+This included a wave of grunge bands from or around Seattle, such as Nirvana, Alice in Chains, Pearl Jam, and Soundgarden.
 Other alternative bands such as R.E.M., Radiohead, Stone Temple Pilots, and the Smashing Pumpkins achieved mainstream success in the wake of glam's decline.
 The decline was particularly obvious after the success of both R.E.M.'s Out of Time (1991) and Nirvana's Nevermind (1991), the latter of which combined elements of hardcore punk and heavy metal into a dirty sound that made use of heavy guitar distortion, fuzz and feedback, along with darker lyrical themes, a stripped-down aesthetic and a complete rejection of the glam metal visual style and performance.
 The success of bands like R.E.M. and Nirvana gave rise to a more "stripped down" musical style that was more personal and vulnerable.
-Many major labels felt they had been caught off-guard by the surprise success of alternative music and began turning over their personnel in favor of younger staffers more versed in the new scene.
-Glam acts such as Guns N' Roses and Bon Jovi attempted to adjust their sound to the changing times, whereas bands like Skid Row ended up fading away into irrelevance.
-As MTV shifted its attention to alternative music, glam metal bands found themselves relegated increasingly to late night airplay, and Headbangers Ball was cancelled at the end of 1994, while KNAC went over to Spanish programming.
+Many major labels felt they had been caught off guard by the surprise success of alternative music and began turning over their personnel in favor of younger staffers more versed in the new scene.
+Glam acts such as Guns N' Roses and Bon Jovi attempted to adapt their sound to the changing times, whereas bands like Skid Row faded into irrelevance.
+As MTV shifted its attention to alternative music, glam metal bands found themselves increasingly relegated to late-night airplay, and Headbangers Ball was cancelled at the end of 1994, while KNAC went over to Spanish programming.
 Given glam metal's lack of a major format presence on radio, bands were left without a clear way to reach their audience.
 Other L.A. alternative rock bands like the Red Hot Chili Peppers and Jane's Addiction also helped supplant the popularity of the genre.